sangwonl/py-where-builder/README.md

 ##### IF or SWITCH
 ```
-from dumbsql.qb import Q, AND, OR, SWITCH, IF
+from wherebuilder.qb import Q, AND, OR, SWITCH, IF

 case = 'case2'
 where = SWITCH(case,